THGLab/DynamICE/README.md

 Modify parameters in training files based on request.
 * train_grnn.py for pretraining generative model.
 * generate_rnn.py for generating conformers with trained models.
-* run_rl.py for reinforcement learning with pretrained models.
+* run_rl.py Biasing pretrained models with exp data.
 * torsion_splits.py for extracting backbone and sidechain torsion angles for pre-training.